-Between 2014 and 2016, IDP implemented substantial modifications to the drills, with assistance from UW-Madison Physical Sciences Lab (PSL) personnel.
-IDP refurbished the heaters, evaluated the hose, specified and procured a new nozzle kit, and tested and verified all modifications prior to shipping the system to Antarctica in fall 2015.
-Additional modifications and upgrades were made to the drills in late PY 2016, and IDP built up a fully-operational second unit.
-One of the two systems has a 30 meter depth capability, and the second system has depth capability to 60 meters.
-All identified maintenance and upgrades were completed in 2016, including implementation of lightweight Siglin sleds and system covers for protection from the elements.
-Following upgrades to the system and upon review of user feedback, IDP now recommends that a trained IDP operator deploy with each system.
-The system was tested in West Antarctica by two IDP personnel during the 2022-2023 field season.
-The system was subsequently used in support of a science project on Thwaites Glacier during the 2023-2024 field season where it was used to drill 32 holes to a depth of 50 meters each.
+Substantial modifications to the drills were made between 2014 and 2016, including refurbishment of the heaters and specification and procurement of new nozzle kits.
+Additional modifications and upgrades were made to the drills in 2017, and IDP built up a fully operational second unit.
+One of the two systems has a 30 meter depth capability, and the second system has a depth capability to 60 meters.
+Lightweight Siglin sleds and system covers for protection from the elements were implemented.
+Following upgrades to the system and upon review of user feedback, IDP now recommends that trained IDP operators deploy with each system.
+The system was tested in West Antarctica by two IDP personnel during the 2022-2023 field season and was subsequently used in support of a science project on Thwaites Glacier during the 2023-2024 field season where it was used to drill 32 holes to a depth of 50 m each.

 Equipment Details